dad98253/swagmac/README.md

 The default input file name for type 2 input (local network scan data) is scan2X.txt.
 It should be in standard nmap xml output format.
 For example, it can be generated as so: sudo nmap -sn -oX scan2X.txt 10.0.0.0/23

 The default input file name for type 3 input (UniFi WiFi mac data) is unifimac.txt.
-It is generated using the UniFi controler web app.
+It is generated using the UniFi controller web app.
 Open the controller and select the "Insights" tab.
 Use your mouse to select all of the data displayed in the main pane and copy to your clipboard.
 Paste the data into a text editor.
 The file will look something like this:

 	Name	Manufacturer	Mac	Fixed IP	User/Guest	Down	Up	First Seen	Last Seen